 Nicodemus and Joseph of Arimathea

-Like Nicodemus, Joseph was a member of the Sanhedrin.
-Isn’t it interesting that 2 members of the Sanhedrin attended to Jesus, but not one of the 12 disciples helped?
-They abandoned Jesus in fear and confusion.
+Like Nicodemus, Joseph of Arimathea was also a Jewish religious leader and a member of the Sanhedrin.
+Isn’t it interesting that 2 members of the Sanhedrin attended to the burial of Jesus, but not one of the 12 disciples helped?

 Did Nicodemus Bury Jesus?